 Article 3 – Membership and Dues

-A. To be a member of the Mid-Illinois Jeepers Club, Inc. (MIJC) you must own a vehicle, which is titled as a Jeep.
+A. To be a member of the Mid-Illini Jeepers Club, Inc. (MIJC) you must own a vehicle which is titled as a Jeep.

 B. Club members must be at least 18 years old.